AI4S2S/s2spy/README.md

 More information will follow soon.

 ## Tutorials
 `s2spy` supports operations that are common in a machine learning pipeline of sub-seasonal to seasonal forecasting research.
 Tutorials covering supported methods and functionalities are listed in [notebooks](https://github.com/AI4S2S/s2spy/tree/main/notebooks).
+To check these notebooks, users need to install [`Jupyter lab`](https://jupyter.org/).
 More details about each method can be found in this [API reference documentation](https://ai4s2s.readthedocs.io/en/latest/autoapi/index.html).

 ## Documentation
 [![Documentation Status](https://readthedocs.org/projects/ai4s2s/badge/?version=latest)](https://ai4s2s.readthedocs.io/en/latest/?badge=latest)